prof-rossetti/internet-technologies/projects/web-app/project.md

 ## Objectives

-  1. Create a web-based application for business purposes.
+  1. Create a dynamic and interactive web-based application for business purposes.
+  2. Leverage third-party Node.js packages to aid development and enhance application capabilities.
-  2. Leverage technology as an outlet for creativity.
+  3. Leverage technology as an outlet for creativity.
-  3. Have fun!
+  4. Have fun!

 ## Requirements